Tortilla Española Clásica

 - 05

 This is a rite of passage.
-Place a large, completely flat plate upside down over the skillet.
-Place your non-dominant hand firmly against the center of the plate.
-In one quick, confident motion, invert the skillet and plate together.
-The tortilla should drop onto the plate, browned side up.
+Place a large flat plate upside down over the skillet, plant your non-dominant hand firmly on it, and in one fluid, confident motion, invert the pan.

 - 06